TeamFahQ/Cleaner/README.md

     Download latest release (see below) and install via normal .deb install process If your linux distro does not support .deb, you can always clone the repo and manually install the binary and icon.
 Place binary in /usr/local/bin and the icon in /usr/share/applications.
-        App can be executed straight from menu->administration->cleaner or in terminal with cleaner.
+        App can be executed straight from menu->administration->cleaner or in terminal with `cleaner`.
 Since there is a password prompt, there is no need to execute with sudo.

 **Releases are in .deb format.**
-Download the latest release here **INSERT URL**
+Download the latest release here https://github.com/TeamFahQ/Cleaner/tree/master/releases

 Please don't hesitate to post any issues.
-For features and suggestions, you can use the issues but add "[FEATURE REQUST]" to your title.
+For features and suggestions, you can use the issues but please add **[FEATURE REQUST]** to your title.